Why do we need to set short term goals for college? Excellent question.

 The college years are a time of huge transition and growth.
 It’s a time when students are figuring out who they are and what they want to do with their lives.
 They’re also working towards long-term goals like getting a degree and planning for a career.

 While it’s important to have long-term goals, it’s just as important to set short-term goals for college.
 These goals can help students stay on track and make the most of their time in school.
+And if you’re looking for school help to do my paper for me, look for legit services to help you ace your academics.
 If you’re starting college in the near future, this post will guide you through some goal setting and college goals.

 What are short-term goals for college?